Approval of rules and disclosure statement

 Hold a formation meeting

 The formation meeting is held once you have all approvals from the Registrar.
-At this meeting, there must be at least 5 persons present who intend to become members of the co-operative.
+At this meeting, there must be at least five people present who intend to become members of the co-operative.
 This is the moment when you formally agree to the rules and elect the first board of directors.
 The meeting appoints a person to lodge the application for registration.

 Register the co-operative